-- supports taking analytics information for Signalling Storm from the NWDAF; and
+- supports taking analytics information for Signalling Storm from the NWDAF;

-- supports taking one or more above input from NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies.
+- supports taking one or more above input from NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies; and

+- supports taking analytics information for QoS and Policy Assistance from the NWDAF.

 NOTE: How this information is used by the PCF is not standardized in this specification.